tier4/AWSIM/docs/UserGuide/ProjectGuide/Components/NPCs/Pedestrian/index.md

 `Rigidbody` ensures that the object is controlled by the physics engine.
 In order to connect the animation to the object, the `Is Kinematic` option must be enabled.
 By setting  `Is Kinematic`, each `NPCPedestrian` object will have no physical interaction with other objects - it will not react to a vehicle that hits it.
-The `Use Gravity` should be turned off - the correct position of the pedestrian in relation to the ground is ensured by the *NPCPedestrian* (script).
+The `Use Gravity` should be turned off - the correct position of the pedestrian in relation to the ground is ensured by the *NPC Pedestrian* (script).
 In addition, `Interpolate` should be turned on to ensure the physics engine's effects are smoothed out.

 ## LOD (Level of Detail)